-- At this time, data are limited to draw conclusions about program effectiveness and derive recommendations to proceed in the future.
+- Of the rubrics completed, faculty indicated two of the students were above proficient or had mastered each of the student learning outcomes, while the third student was below proficient in each of the outcomes except research contributions and analytical skills in which that student was deemed proficient.
+For the two students who achieved mastery in outcomes, assessors remarked on how one student was "a model student scientist" and another assessor commented that the other student was an "outstanding overall student".
+Thus, given the sample size, targets were not possible to meet unless 100% of the students achieved proficiency.
+Therefore, CSES should continue to collect data, but may have to lower acceptable target levels for annual data because of sample size limitations or evaluate the Ph.D. program with a multi-year dataset. - At this time, data are limited on which to draw conclusions about program effectiveness and derive recommendations to proceed in the future.
 The expectation is that the majority of students are receiving an excellent education and developing knowledge and skills to be proficient or demonstrate mastery as scientific professionals.
-However, with limited data, it is difficult to determine if sufficient percentage of the student body is doing so in all stated learning outcomes. - Continued assessment data collection using the CSES Graduate SLO Assessment rubric is recommended.
+However, with limited data, it is difficult to determine if a sufficient percentage of the student body is doing so in all stated learning outcomes. - Continued assessment data collection using the CSES Graduate SLO Assessment rubric is recommended.